UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Saturday's total is 8.2 points higher than the combined 47.3 PPG average of the two teams.
+- UConn has combined with its opponents to score more than 55.5 points in three of nine games this season.

+- The two teams combine to score 47.3 points per game, 8.2 less than the over/under in this contest.

-- The 64 points per game these two squads have allowed to opponents this season are 8.5 more than the 55.5 total in this contest.
+- The 64 points per game these two squads have allowed to opponents this season are 8.5 more than the 55.5 over/under in this contest.

 - In 2021, games involving the Huskies have averaged a total of 53.6 points, 1.9 fewer than this game's set over/under.